gfriesen98/selfhosted-downloader/README.md

 - PORT: The default port number for the backend
 - SKIP_CHECK_DEPENDENCIES: Skips checking for yt-dlp binary and downloads folder
 - DOWNLOAD_DIR: Default is ./downloads, but you can change it to be somewhere else.
 This is just for temporary files before sending back to the browser.
 This folder will be created automatically
-- YTDLP_BINARY: the name of the binary. for linux, it is "yt-dlp_linux" unless it has been installed from your package manager
+- YTDLP_BINARY: The name of the binary. for linux, it is "yt-dlp_linux" unless it has been installed from your package manager
-- YTDLP_RELEASES_URL: the url to check for the latest yt-dlp version
+- YTDLP_RELEASES_URL: The url to check for the latest yt-dlp version
-- YTDLP_SRC_URL: the url to get the actual binary
+- YTDLP_SRC_URL: The url to get the actual binary

-4. start the webserver: `node index.js`
+4. Start the webserver: `node index.js`

-5. in your browser, go to `http://[ip, hostname or localhost]:3000`
+5. In your browser, go to `http://[ip, hostname or localhost]:3000`